 A Birdseye View of kdb+ – Monitoring in the Cloud

-Commercial systems involving kdb+, such as those in tier one banks, tend to be large, bespoke and mission critical so it’s important to get the right monitoring solution in place when monitoring in the cloud.
+Commercial systems involving kdb+ software, such as those in tier one banks, tend to be large, bespoke and mission critical so it’s important to get the right monitoring solution in place when monitoring in the cloud.
 The solution needs to be capable of dealing with large amounts of data, be highly customisable, responsive and have metrics that are both actionable and able to signal alarm states.

 It must be capable of monitoring the system holistically from the level of the servers to the level of the internal kdb+ metrics like row count.